SovereignArchitect91/archaia-cognition/README.md

 Early observations suggest ARCHAIA may influence confidence expression:
 	•	Reduced forced agreement under conflict
-	•	Increased qualified / uncertainty-aware outputs
+	•	Increased qualified or uncertainty-aware responses

-This effect is not yet systematically measured.
+These effects are preliminary and not yet systematically measured.

 ⸻